 About Me And My Approach To Teaching:

-I am a certified Focusing Professional and Coordinator with the International Focusing Institute and certified Somatic Experiencing Practitioner from the Somatic Experiencing Trauma Institute in Colorado.
+I am a certified Focusing Professional with the International Focusing Institute and a certified Focusing Coordinator (active from 2010 to 2019).
+I am also a Somatic Experiencing Practitioner (certified in 2012 through the Somatic Experiencing Trauma Institute in Colorado).

 I have found Focusing to be a practice of hope, liberation, improvisation, and friendship, supporting the organic unfolding of our being, while responding to the larger dance of life.